liamwalsh1980/Milestone-Project-1/README.md

 * <a href="https://www.istockphoto.com/" target="_blank">istockphoto</a>

-    - I used one "chargable'image from this site for my homepage hero image.
-It cost £8.40 and was worth every penny as the quality of this image was perfect for what i wanted for my site.
+    - I used one "chargable' image from this site for my homepage hero image.
+It cost £8.40 and was worth every penny as the quality of this image was perfect for what i wanted on my site.

 * <a href="https://fonts.google.com/" target="_blank">Google Fonts</a>